Betwork/betwork/README.md

 ```
 rake spec
 ```
 It must be noted that the features/functionality that we have tested apply solely to those that we deem relevant to our application from the template used.
-For this reason, a pure coverage report of `cucumber` or `rspec` tests will not pain an accurate picture as to the required
+For this reason, a pure coverage report of `cucumber` or `rspec` tests will not paint an accurate picture as to the required